Snaacky/thewiki/docs/tutorials/comparison.md

 Crops the source video by *n* pixels from the selected side.
 For example, `left=20` will remove 20 horizontal pixels starting from the left side. *This should be used on sources that use letterboxing or other form of borders.*

 !!!warning
-If you are cropping with odd numbers, you will need to change the color depth to 16-bit (see [Color & contrast](#color-contrast-depth-tonemapping-range-gamma-matrix-drc) -> *Depth*).
+If you are cropping with odd numbers, you will need to convert your clip to 16-bit depth with 4:4:4 chroma subsampling. (see [Color & contrast](#color-contrast-depth-tonemapping-range-gamma-matrix-drc) -> *Depth*).
 !!!

 ```py